 The basis functions used in ADF are commonly known as Slater Type Orbitals (STOs).
 A basis set can roughly be characterized by its size (single-, double-, triple-zeta; with or without polarization) and by the level of frozen core approximation.
 Initially, the only basis sets provided with ADF were those in the directories I, II, III, IV, V, which now have the more intuitive names SZ, DZ, DZP, TZP, and TZ2P, respectively.
 The increasing numbers point to an increase in size and quality.
 It is not possible to give a formally correct short general classification for each basis set directory.
-However, generally speaking we can say that SZ is a single-zeta basis set, DZ is a double zeta basis set, DZP is a double zeta polarized basis, TZP is a core double zeta, valence triple zeta, polarized basis set, and finally TZ2P is a core double zeta, valence triple zeta, basis set, basis sets have been modified substantially.
+However, generally speaking we can say that SZ is a single-zeta basis set, DZ is a double zeta basis set, DZP is a double zeta polarized basis, TZP is a core double zeta, valence triple zeta, polarized basis set, and finally TZ2P is a core double zeta, valence triple zeta, doubly polarized basis.
+This explains the more intuitive names that are given for the basis sets.
+The names have also been changed since some of the basis sets have been modified substantially.

-For small negatively charged atoms or molecules, like F- or OH-, use basis sets with extra diffuse functions, like they are available in the AUG or ET/QZ3P-nDIFFUSE directories, see description below.
+For small negatively charged atoms or molecules, like F ̄ or OH ̄, use basis sets with extra diffuse functions, like they are available in the AUG or ET/QZ3P-nDIFFUSE directories, see description below.
 For example, the standard basis sets, or even the large ZORA/QZ4P basis set will often not be large enough for the accurate calculation of such anions.